 Responses to whirling disease

-Alberta Environment and Parks (AEP) and the Canadian Food Inspection Agency (CFIA) are developing long-term detection and surveillance plans to protect Alberta’s trout and whitefish fisheries as much as possible.
+The Alberta government and the CFIA are developing long-term detection and surveillance plans to protect Alberta’s trout and whitefish fisheries as much as possible.

-In 2016, AEP issued Ministerial Order 52/2016: Fish Quarantine Order to quarantine all commercial fish culture operations until individual fish farms and hatcheries licensed for salmonids are tested for the presence of whirling disease.
+In 2016, the Alberta government issued Ministerial Order 52/2016: Fish Quarantine Order to quarantine all commercial fish culture operations until individual fish farms and hatcheries licensed for salmonids are tested for the presence of whirling disease.

 The precautionary quarantine of fish farms and hatcheries reduces the risk of whirling disease transmission from fish farms and hatcheries to wild populations, and helps protect Alberta’s fish populations and world-renowned fishing industry.